-Litigating & Arbitrating Cases
+Litigating & Arbitrating Cases in White Plains, NY

 Parisis G. (“Gerry”) Filippatos has successfully represented both individuals and groups in federal and state court litigation over the past three decades.
 Filippatos PLLC has had great success litigating cases in various areas of employment law, including single-plaintiff, multi-plaintiff, and class actions.
 Filippatos PLLC has also been arbitrating cases for many years.
 Arbitration is an alternative type of dispute resolution to commencing an action in court.
 Some employers make arbitration mandatory as a condition of employment.
 Whenever possible, Filippatos PLLC will challenge mandatory arbitration agreements governed by the Federal Arbitration Act (FAA) of 1925 that threaten to prevent our clients from having their day in court before a jury of their peers.